danielecook/Awesome-Bioinformatics/README.md

 The following tools can be used to visualize genomic data or for constructing customized visualizations of genomic data including sequence data from DNA-Seq, RNA-Seq, and ChIP-Seq, variants, and more.

 * __[biodalliance](http://www.biodalliance.org/)__ - Embeddable genome viewer.
 Integration data from a wide variety of sources, and can load data directly from popular genomics file formats including bigWig, BAM, and VCF.
-* __[IGV](https://www.broadinstitute.org/igv/)__ - Java based browser.
+* __[IGV js](https://www.broadinstitute.org/igv/)__ - Java based browser.
 Fast, efficient, scalable visualization tool for genomics data and annotations.
 Handles a large [variety of formats](http://www.broadinstitute.org/igv/FileFormats).
 * __[Island Plot](https://github.com/lairdm/islandplot)__ - D3 JavaScript based genome viewer.
 Constructs SVGs.
 * __[pileup.js](https://github.com/hammerlab/pileup.js)__ - JavaScript library that can be used to generate interactive and highly customizable web-based genome browsers.
 * __[scribl](https://github.com/chmille4/Scribl)__ - JavaScript library for drawing canvas-based gene diagrams.
 The [Homepage](http://chmille4.github.io/Scribl/) has examples.